ShemulHossain/asian-movie-app/README.md

 ## ✨ Features

 - View all available movies with details
+- View all average user ratings in each movie
 - Add, edit, and delete movies
 - Leave, edit, and delete reviews
 - Fetch a random movie suggestion
 - Filter and sort by genre, rating, or release date
-- Fully internationalized (e.g., English + French)
+- Fully internationalized (e.g., English + French + German)
+- Switch into Dark Mode
 - Responsive UI for phones and tablets
 - End-to-end tested with Espresso